SECTION 1

 NOTE:

 Most 6"x2" tube that is sitting on a supplier's shelf will be a "sharp corner" tube, which has just that, sharp corners.
+Some suppliers will refer to this as "square corner" vs. radius, radiused, or round corner tube.
 The ideal material for this is a "radius corner" tube, but it's hard to find.
 However, Alaskan Copper has this material available and their part number is 684626.
-This material is pointed out at the the link below.
+This material is pointed out at the link below.
 If you're anywhere near the pacific northwest, call them and purchase this material for your barge.
-If you are using the "sharp corner" tube, we have a note at the end of this page that recommends rounding off the bottom corners of your Main Tubes.
+If you are using the "sharp corner" tube, we recommend using a 1/16" radius rounding router bit with a wood router to knock the bottom corner off of your tubes.
+This ensures that the sharp corner of the tube doesn't dig into your floats over time.

 6"x2", 1/4" WALL "RADIUS CORNER" RECTANGULAR TUBE FROM ALASKAN COPPER